-Proposals were presented from Canada (Working Paper 92/19) and the European Community (Working Paper 92/29).
+Proposals were presented from Canada (Working Paper 92/19) and the EEC (Working Paper 92/29).
 As a result of deliberations and consultations among delegations agreement was reached on the basic responses for the Fisheries Commission (Annex 7).

-9. Program to coordinate and fund inspection activities in the Regulatory Area
+9. Program to Coordinate and Fund Inspection Activities in the Regulatory Area

-Proposals were presented from Canada (Working Paper 92/19), Denmark (in respect of the Faroe Islands and Greenland) (Working Paper 92/32), the European Community (Working Paper 92/31) and Russia (Working Paper 92/34).
+Proposals were presented from Canada (Working Paper 92/19), Denmark (Working Paper 92/32), the EEC (Working Paper 92/31) and Russia (Working Paper 92/34).
 As a result of deliberations and consultations among delegations agreement was reached on the basic responses for the Fisheries Commission (Annex 8).